 More information

-This action-oriented event will address the implementation of the Africa Fertilizer and Soil Health Nairobi declaration and the technical needs to implement the Plan, the progress made so far, and ongoing initiatives.
-The session will discuss the key role of the Coalitions and regional hubs as emphasized in the Action Plan including the private sector in driving the implementation of the Africa Fertilizer and Soil Health Action Plan.
+This action-oriented event will address the implementation of the Africa Fertilizer and Soil Health (AFSH) Action Plan, the framework developed to achieve the commitments made in the Nairobi Declaration, and the technical needs to implement the Plan, the progress made so far, and ongoing initiatives.
+The session will discuss the key role of the coalitions and regional hubs, including the private sector, in driving the implementation of the Africa Fertilizer and Soil Health Action Plan.

 Shaping Africa’s Inclusive Agribusiness Through Public-Private Partnerships for a Resilient Future